 In fact, there are many significant differences between the AK-47 and the Vz 58.

 No AK parts are interchangeable with the Vz.
 58 rifles.
-This includes magazines.
+This includes magazines and things like the Magpul MOE AK grip.

 Additional differences include: